ysims/earthrs/docs/processing.md

 `atmospheric_correction` is **intentionally deferred** — it raises `NotImplementedError` until a backend is implemented in a follow-up change.
 Unlike glint/depth/cloud processing, it does not yet have its own registry.

+## Reprojection and registration

+`earthrs.processing.reproject` resamples a scene onto a new pixel grid — described by an `(a, b, c, d, e, f)` affine `transform` and a `(rows, cols)` `shape` — using nearest-neighbour or bilinear resampling. `earthrs.processing.register` resamples a scene onto a reference scene's grid (transform, shape, and CRS).
+Both operate on 2D grid band data (a list of rows), matching the layout `earthrs.sampling` already assumes — see [Project status](status.md) for how this differs from the flat/nested-list layout accepted elsewhere in `earthrs.processing`.

+Neither function bundles a CRS database: if the destination `crs` differs from `scene.crs`, you must supply a `transformer` callable mapping `(x, y)` in `scene.crs` to `(x, y)` in the destination CRS (for example backed by `pyproj`), otherwise a `ValueError` is raised.
+This keeps `pyproj`/`rasterio` optional per the project's light-dependency policy.